 Fast forward in time, 1948, Alpher a student of Gamow with his supervisor have predicted that the universe initially could emit a radiation at the Microwave regime known as the Cosmic Microwave Background (CMB) radiation.
-Therefore that year they published the so called α, β, γ -paper[5] introducing to the author list the friend of Gamow Bethe1.
-In 1965, Penzias and Wilson have observed by accident this radiation[6] without knowning the prediction of the Alpher and Gamow.
-Fast forward in time in 2006, Smooth and Mather get a Nobel Prize for the discovery of the Black Body nature of CMB by leading the team on observing with unprecedentedly accuracy the CMB temperature, $T{CMB} = 2.728 \pm 0.004$ K as measured by the FIRAS instrument of COBE satellite[7].
+That year they published the so called α, β, γ -paper [5].
+In 1965, Penzias and Wilson have observed by accident this radiation [6] without knowing the prediction of the Alpher and Gamow.
+Fast forward in time in 2006, Smooth and Mather got a Nobel Prize for the discovery of the Black Body nature of CMB by leading the team on observing with unprecedentedly accuracy the CMB temperature, $T{CMB} = 2.728 \pm 0.004$ K as measured by the FIRAS instrument of COBE satellite [7].
 This measurement confirmed the state of the art Λ CDM model which predicts the Baryon Acoustic Oscillation phenomenon behind the structure of the CMB radiation.
 Afterwards, WMAP confirmed this oscillatory feature by studying the temperature fluctuations of the CMB in 2010 [8].
-Now the state of the art of this measurement is acquired by Planck satellite[2] measuring the CMB fluctuations unprecedentedly accuracy, $\Delta T/T \sim 10^{-5}$ at redshift, $z \sim 1090$ and inferring precision measurement on the parameters of Λ CDM model among alternatives.
+Now the state of the art of this measurement is acquired by Planck satellite [2] measuring the CMB fluctuations with unprecedentedly accuracy, $\Delta T/T \sim 10^{-5}$ at redshift, $z \sim 1090$ and inferring precision measurement on the parameters of Λ CDM model among alternatives.

 In 1965, Gunn and Peterson observed the Gunn-Peterson trough, a feature of the spectra of quasars due to the presence of neutral hydrogen in the Intergalactic Medium (IGM) [9].
-This marked the epoch of reionisation and it is a hot research area these days due to the lack of observations at 6 < z < 20.
+This marked the epoch of reionisation which is a hot research area these days due to the lack of observations at 6 < z < 20.

-At the large scale structure observations there were several developments as well at that time.
+In the field of large scale structure observations there were several developments as well at that time.
 In 1929, Hubble[1] turned his telescope on the sky and observed the expansion of the universe confirming the theoretical framework build upon the previous authors.
 Hubble determined a linear relation between the recessional velocities (v{rec}) and the radial distances of galaxies):